Pixboost/docs/setup/adding-s3-bucket-image-source.md

 To set up the integration:

 * [Login](https://pixboost.com/customer/#login) to your Pixboost account.
-* Click on "Add source" link on the "Images Sources" panel
+* Click on "Add source" link under the "Images Sources" panel

 ![](../.gitbook/assets/add-images-source.png)

-* In the opened form pick "Amazon AWS S3 Bucket" in the type and fill in the details
+* In the appeared form set Type to "Amazon AWS S3 Bucket" and fill in the details
   * *Alias* is a unique identifier of the images source that will be used in the URL when calling API
   * *Bucket name* is the name of a bucket
   * *Region* is an AWS region ID of the bucket
-  * *Path Prefix* could be used if all your images in the bucket stored in one folder.
-In that case, you could set "Path prefix", and you won't need to set it in each API call.
-This field is optional
+  * *Path Prefix* is an optional prefix that will be used for all requests.
+It could be used if all your images in the bucket stored in one folder.
+In that case, you could set "Path prefix", and you won't need to add it to each API call.
-  * *Access Key* is an AWS user's access key created in the step above
+  * *Access Key* is an AWS IAM user's access key created in the step above
-  * *Secret Key* is an AWS user's secret key created in the step above
+  * *Secret Key* is an AWS IAM user's secret key created in the step above

 ![](../.gitbook/assets/add-s3-images-source.png)